Tlaxcaltec: Trade and markets

+Relations with the Mexica Empire

+The confrontation between Tlaxcallan and the Triple Alliance — led by the Mexica — represented a recurring tension in the Central Highlands during the Late Postclassic.
+According to some sources, this conflict was not limited to isolated episodes; ethnohistorical chronicles describe a situation of sustained hostility in which the Triple Alliance attempted to undermine the political and economic capacity of Tlaxcallan.
+Despite this, recent archaeological research questions the idea that Tlaxcallan was completely isolated as a result of external impositions: a study on obsidian trade in the Puebla-Tlaxcala region concludes that exchange patterns with external sources did not vary significantly during the period of Mexica influence — suggesting that, if trade disruption measures existed, their effectiveness was limited.
+Likewise, the political structure of the Tlaxcaltec people showed particular characteristics: according to one study, this lordship persisted as an autonomous entity even while surrounded by Triple Alliance domains, which raises questions about how effective any attempt at absorption by the Mexica actually was.

 Despite early attempts by the Aztecs (more properly: the Mexica), the Tlaxcalteca were never conquered by the Triple Alliance.
 Later wars between Tlaxcala and the Aztecs were called xochiyaoyatl (flower wars), as their objective was not to conquer but rather to capture enemy warriors for sacrifice.
 Although they were never made tributaries or subjects of the Mexica, the Tlaxcalteca—surrounded on all sides by Aztec territories—suffered economic as well as military attacks from the same; among the former was an Aztec prohibition on trading salt and other goods with Tlaxcala.